1e12Leon/1e12Leon.github.io/_pages/about.md

 - **AI Agent Workflow**

 # 🔥 News
+- *2025.08*: I earned Second Prize in the Outstanding Master's Thesis Award of the Jiangsu Province Instrumentation and Measurement Society.
 - *2025.08*: "UEMM-Air: Enable UAVs to Undertake More Multi-modal Tasks" is accepted by ACM MM 2025 Dataset Track! &nbsp;🎉🎉
 - *2025.07*: We introduce a geospatial reasoning workflow [RemoteReasoner](http://arxiv.org/abs/2507.19280).
 Model will be public available at next version.
 - *2025.07*: "RemoteSAM: Towards Segment Anything for Earth Observation" is accepted by ACM MM 2025 (<b><font color="red">Oral</font></b>)! &nbsp;🎉🎉